-- (1) Amounts for 2019 and 2018 are presented in CAD\$. - (2) This balance reflects the grant date fair value using a Black-Scholes option pricing model for Performance Based Options (as defined below). - (3) Represents the cash bonus earned during the year. - (4) Mr. Grosskopf was granted \$1,100,000 in value of Common Shares under the EPSP for 2019.
-The Common Shares granted in 2019 have the same vesting criteria as those granted under the LTIP, with 36.25% vested immediately, and the remaining 63.75% vesting equally starting December 31, 2019.Bonus allocations to Mr. Grosskopf reflect his contribution to the overall profitability of the Corporation and the competitive environment within the financial services sector and are calculated as part of the Pool 2 incentive pool. - (5) Bonus allocations to Mr. Hibbert reflect his contribution to the overall profitability of the Corporation and the competitive environment within the financial services sector and are calculated as part of the Pool 2 incentive pool. - (6) Mr. George was granted \$1,400,000 in value of Common Shares under the EIP for 2020, 50% of which vested in the current year.
-The remaining 50% will vest on December 31, 2021.
-Bonus allocations to Mr. George reflect his contribution to the overall profitability of the Corporation and the competitive environment within the financial services sector and, effective for 2020, are calculated as part of the Pool 2 incentive pool.
-Bonus allocations to Mr. George for 2019 and 2018 are calculated as part of the Pool 1 incentive pool. - (7) Bonus allocations to Mr. Ciampaglia reflect his contribution to the overall profitability of the Corporation and the competitive environment within the financial services sector and are calculated as part of the Pool 1 incentive pool. - (8) Bonus allocations to Mr. Einav reflect his contribution to the overall profitability of the Corporation and the competitive environment within the financial services sector and are calculated as part of the Pool 2 incentive pool.
+- (1) Amounts for 2019 are presented in CAD\$. - (2) This balance reflects the grant date fair value using a Black-Scholes option pricing model for performance based options. - (3) Represents the cash bonus earned during the year. - (4) Mr. Grosskopf was granted \$1,100,000 in value of Common Shares under the EPSP for 2019.
+The Common Shares granted in 2019 have the same vesting criteria as those granted under the LTIP, with 36.25% vested immediately, and the remaining 63.75% vesting equally starting December 31, 2019.
+Bonus allocations to Mr. Grosskopf reflect his contribution to the overall profitability of the Corporation and the competitive environment within the financial services sector and are calculated as part of the Pool 2 incentive pool. - (5) Bonus allocations to Mr. Hibbert reflect his contribution to the overall profitability of the Corporation and the competitive environment within the financial services sector and are calculated as part of the Pool 2 incentive pool. - (6) Mr. George was granted \$1,400,000 in value of Common Shares under the EIP for 2020, 50% of which vested in 2020 and the remaining 50% vested in the current year.
+Bonus allocations to Mr. George reflect his contribution to the overall profitability of the Corporation and the competitive environment within the financial services sector and, effective for 2020 and thereafter, are calculated as part of the Pool 2 incentive pool.
+Bonus allocations to Mr. George for 2019 are calculated as part of the Pool 1 incentive pool. - (7) Bonus allocations to Mr. Ciampaglia reflect his contribution to the overall profitability of the Corporation and the competitive environment within the financial services sector and are calculated as part of the Pool 1 incentive pool. - (8) Bonus allocations to Mr. Einav reflect his contribution to the overall profitability of the Corporation and the competitive environment within the financial services sector and are calculated as part of the Pool 2 incentive pool.